2021 NCE Filing Window Rate Card and Conditions

 Proposals for new stations must specify a community of license that is recognized by the U.S. Census Bureau’s Gazetteer or otherwise can qualify as a community for allotment purposes.
 The proposed facility must place a 60 dBu contour over at least 50% of the proposed community of license.

 Applicants who are not already FCC noncommercial educational (NCE) licensees (radio or TV) must have at the time of filing, their articles of incorporation as a non-profit corporation filed with any state.
-Unincorporated associations require a statement from an attorney detailing the state unincorporated association law and how the applicant qualifies as an unincorporated association.
+Unincorporated associations require a statement from an attorney detailing the state unincorporated association law and how the applicant qualifies as an unincorporated association (REC highly discourages taking the unincorporated association route as they are rarely successful).
 Applicants are responsible for keeping their corporate status current (through filing annual reports through the state) otherwise an application can be dismissed by the FCC due to a lapse in corporate status.
 The FCC highly frowns on unincorporated associations and they are not recommended.
 These organizations must obtain FCC Registration Number or they can provide REC with their Employer Identification Number (EIN) or Taxpayer Identification Number (TIN) and a FRN will be applied for.
 The FRN must match the name of the corporation.
 The FCC will not license NCE stations to for-profit corporations, LLCs, partnerships or individuals.

 Applicants must provide their FRN password to REC for application handling.
 For new organizations without an FRN, we will get a password when we apply for the FRN.